FAR 12 vs. FAR 15: A Tale of Two Documentation Requirements

 For Part 12, contractors must provide sufficient evidence that the item meets the FAR’s definition of “commercial.”
 There’s no stated minimum value in the FAR to which this requirement applies.
 Moreover, these documentation burdens apply at all tiers, such that prime contractors must ensure that their sub-contracts meet the same standards.

 Fortunately, newly developed technologies are now available to tackle these documentation burdens.
-SpendLogic has developed the world’s first automated commercial item determination tool, now available in Beta format.
-If you are interested in learning more, contact us today.
+SpendLogic has developed the world’s first automated commercial item determination tool.
+If you are interested in learning more, check out our training video series, our Commercialty Module, or contact us today.